Parthsuthar2611/Cricket-Performance-Dashboard/README.md

-#🏏 Cricket Performance Insight Dashboard
+🏏 Cricket Performance Insight Dashboard

 🚀 Interactive Power BI Cricket Analytics Dashboard
 An engaging, data-driven dashboard built to analyze and visualize cricket match data—empowering fans, analysts, and strategists with deep insights into player performances, match trends, and key statistics.

-🎯 The CricketPulse Dashboard is an interactive Power BI report designed to provide a clear overview of batting, bowling, and match performance across teams, players, and venues.
+🎯 The CricketPulse Dashboard is an interactive Power BI report designed to provide a clear overview of batting and bowling performance across players and teams.
 It helps cricket enthusiasts, data analysts, and coaches uncover trends, compare performances, and make data-backed assessments.

 ⚙️ Tech Stack

 The dashboard was built using the following:

 📊 Power BI Desktop – Main platform for building the interactive dashboard.

 📂 Power Query – Used for transforming raw cricket match data into a clean, usable format.

 🧠 DAX (Data Analysis Expressions) – Applied to create calculated metrics such as batting averages, strike rates, and economy rates.

 🌐 Web Scraping – Cricket match data was collected from ESPN Cricinfo.

-📝 Data Modeling – Relationships created among tables: Matches, Players, Teams, Venues, and Deliveries.
+📝 Data Modeling – Relationships created among tables: Matches, Players, Teams, and Deliveries.

 📁 .pbix File Format – Power BI project file format for dashboard design and sharing.

 🗂️ Data Source